 - Your losses to go to charity or fund art projects

 An offshoot of the National Lottery brand – and almost as widely played in the UK – Euro Millions isn’t a UK Lottery in the strictest sense, as it’s networked throughout Europe.
-Originally a partnership between the British, French and Spanish lottery authorities, players from 9 European nations can now play Euro Millions.
+Originally a partnership between the British, French and Spanish authorities, players from 9 European nations can now play Euro Millions.
 Owing to this huge pool of players, the jackpot frequently breaks records.

 Play Euro Millions Because…